Irish cricket team in Bangladesh in 2022–23

-The Ireland men's cricket team is touring Bangladesh in March and April 2023 to play one Test, three One Day International (ODI) and three Twenty20 International (T20I) matches.
+The Ireland men's cricket team toured Bangladesh in March and April 2023 to play one Test, three One Day International (ODI) and three Twenty20 International (T20I) matches.

-This will be the first-ever Test Match played between the two sides, and the first multi-format series the two sides played at senior level.
-The Test match will be only the fourth men's Test in Ireland's history, and their first since July 2019.
+This was the first-ever Test Match played between the two sides, and the first multi-format series the two sides played at senior level.
+The Test match was the fourth men's Test in Ireland's history, and their first since July 2019.

 The fixtures were confirmed by Cricket Ireland (CI) in January 2023.
 Ahead of the ODI series, Ireland played a 50-over warm up match against a Bangladesh Cricket Board XI (BCB XI) side.

+Bangladesh won the ODI series 2–0, with the second ODI finishing in a no result due to rain, after the Bangladesh's innings.

+Bangladesh won the rain-affected first T20I by 22 runs.
+They also went on to win the second match by 77 runs and take an unassailable lead in the series.
+Ireland won the third T20I by 7 wickets, with Bangladesh winning the T20I series 2–1.

+Bangladesh won the one-off Test by 7 wickets.
+This was Bangladesh's first Test win on home soil after three years.

 Squads

 Former Zimbabwe wicket-keeper PJ Moor was included in Ireland's Test squad for the first time.
 On 9 March 2023, Ireland's Fionn Hand was added to the Test squad, replaced Josh Little in the ODI squad and replaced Conor Olphert (unavailable due to study commitments) in the T20I squad.
-On 11 March 2023, Ireland's Barry McCarthy was ruled out of entire tour, with Thomas Mayes named as his replacement.
+On 11 March 2023, Ireland's Barry McCarthy was ruled out of the entire tour, with Thomas Mayes named as his replacement.
 On 16 March 2023, Zakir Hasan was ruled out of the ODI series due to a finger injury, with Rony Talukdar named as his replacement.
+On 21 March 2023, both Afif Hossain and Shoriful Islam were released from the Bangladesh's squad for the third ODI.

+On 26 March 2023, Ireland's regular captain Andrew Balbirnie was rested from the T20I series, with Paul Stirling and Lorcan Tucker were named captain, and vice-captain respectively.
+On 3 April 2023, Bangladesh's Taskin Ahmed was ruled out of the one-off Test match due to a side strain, with Rejaur Rahman Raja named as his replacement.
+On 10 April 2023, Mrittunjoy Chowdhury replaced Taskin Ahmed in the ODI series.